mikenguyen13/data_analysis/_book/21-quasi-experimental.md

     -   Need to use **clustered standard errors** to account for serial dependence in the residuals

-    -   In the case of serial dependence in $\epsilon_{it}$, we don't have a solution, including a lagged dependnet vraible would misspecify the model (probablyfind another research project)
+    -   In the case of serial dependence in $\epsilon_{it}$, we don't have a solution, including a lagged dependent variable would misspecify the model (probably find another research project)

-    -   In the case of seiral dependence in $y_{it}$, with long window, it becomes fuzzy to what you try to recover.
-You can include the **lagged dependent varialbe** (bias can still come from the time-varying treatment or over-fitting of the global polynomial)
+    -   In the case of serial dependence in $y_{it}$, with long window, it becomes fuzzy to what you try to recover.
+You can include the **lagged dependent variable** (bias can still come from the time-varying treatment or over-fitting of the global polynomial)

 -   Sorting and Anticipation Effects

-    -   Cannot run the [@mccrary2008] because the density of the time runing vairable is uniform
+    -   Cannot run the [@mccrary2008] because the density of the time running variable is uniform

-    -   Can still run tests to check discontinuities in other covariates (you want no discontinuities) and discontinuitiesin the outocme vairalbe at other placebo thresholds ( you don't want discontinuities)
+    -   Can still run tests to check discontinuities in other covariates (you want no discontinuities) and discontinuities in the outcome variable at other placebo thresholds ( you don't want discontinuities)

-    -   Hence, it's hard to aruge for the causal effect here because it could be the total effect of the causal treatment and the unobserved sorting/anticipation/adaptation/avoidance effects.
+    -   Hence, it's hard to argue for the causal effect here because it could be the total effect of the causal treatment and the unobserved sorting/anticipation/adaptation/avoidance effects.
 You can only argue that there is no such behavior

 Recommendations for robustness check following [@hausman2018, p.
 549]